JimberSoftware/docs/devices/servers/servers.md

 > [!INFO]
 > You can refresh the list of servers by pressing the refresh icon ![](../../images/icons/icon_reload.png ':size=20') at the top of the page.

+### Tags

+Tags are added while creating or editing the server.

 You can review the used **Tags** by pressing the `Tags`button at the top of the page.
 Here you can also delete any used tags by clicking on the delete icon ![](../../images/icons/icon_delete.png ':size=20') in their row.

 ![tags.png](./screenshots/tags.png ':size=500')

 > [!WARNING]
-> Deleting a tag permanently removes all uses of it.
+> Deleting a tag permanently removes all use of it.
 You will not receive a warning message before deletion.

 ### Server Details